Emma-Winter-Pub/AudioFFT/README.md

 4. Run `AudioFFT.exe`.
 No installation is required.

 Note:
+1. If fails to start.

-If it fails to start, crashes silently when loading a file, or reports missing `*.dll` files.
+2. If crashes silently when loading a file,.
+3. If reports missing `*.dll` files.
 Please install the `vc_redist.x64.exe` ([Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)).

 ### For Deepin Linux Users